ndkoval/ndkoval.github.io/_pages/about-me.md

 }
 </style>

-I am a researcher in the Kotlin team at JetBrains and getting PhD in the field of concurrency.
+I am a researcher in the Kotlin team at JetBrains and lead a Concurrent Computing lab at JetBrains Research, working on a PhD in the field of concurrency at the same time.
 I got both bachelor's and master's degrees at ITMO University, where I have also been teaching a course on concurrent programming.
 My primary research interests are concurrent data structures and algorithms, their verification, and practically applicable code analysis approaches.
 See my [projects](/projects), [publications](/publications), and [given talks](/talks) on this site.
 I am extremely happy to have being supervised by [Dan Alistarh](https://people.csail.mit.edu/alistarh/) from IST Austria and [Roman Elizarov](https://www.linkedin.com/in/relizarov) from JetBrains.
 {: .text-justify}

 ## Work experience
 **JetBrains, St. Petersburg** --- *Researcher*\\
-<span class="date">UNE 2018 -- PRESENT</span>\\
+<span class="date">JUNE 2018 -- PRESENT</span>\\
 Primarily work on synchronization and communication primitives for Kotlin Coroutines (this is going to be a part of my PhD), but not limited by this topic.

 **ITMO University, St. Petersburg** --- *Tutor*\\
 <span class="date">SEPTEMBER 2016 -- PRESENT</span>\\